A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Related Work

 \section{Related Work}

-Zero-shot generalization in time-series forecasting is challenged by non-stationarity and distribution shifts—a problem amplified in Time-Series Foundation Models (TSFMs) by heterogeneous pretraining corpora that mix sampling rates and channel counts \cite{wu2025outofdistributiongeneralizationtimeseries, li2025nonstationarytimeseriesforecasting, liu2024moiraimoeempoweringtimeseries} as well as significant variation in numerical magnitudes across different datasets and channels \cite{salinas2020deepar, dooley2023forecastpfn, ansari2024chronos}.
+Zero-shot generalization in time series forecasting is challenged by non-stationarity and distribution shifts—a problem amplified in Time Series Foundation Models (TSFMs) by heterogeneous pretraining corpora that mix sampling rates and channel counts \cite{wu2025outofdistributiongeneralizationtimeseries, li2025nonstationarytimeseriesforecasting, liu2024moiraimoeempoweringtimeseries} as well as significant variation in numerical magnitudes across different datasets and channels \cite{salinas2020deepar, dooley2023forecastpfn, ansari2024chronos}.
 MOIRAI counters this with frequency-aware patch in/out projections, Any-variate Attention, and a mixture output head to handle arbitrary horizons and dimensions \cite{woo2024unified}.
 MOIRAI-MoE adds token-level sparse experts that specialize to regimes and frequencies without manual routing \cite{liu2024moiraimoeempoweringtimeseries}.
 Time-MoE scales sparse experts to billion-parameter capacity with multi-resolution heads, activating only a few experts per token \cite{shi2025timemoebillionscaletimeseries}.
 CHRONOS normalizes cross-dataset scale by performing instance scaling+quantization for each variate to a fixed vocabulary and then use a T5-style LLM backbone \cite{ansari2024chronos}.
-GTT predicts curve shape with cross-channel attention \cite{feng2024curveshapematterstraining}.
+GTT predicts next curve shape using temporal attention as well as cross-channel attention \cite{feng2024curveshapematterstraining}.
 LightGTS aligns heterogeneous periods via cyclic tokenization and periodical decoding \cite{wang2025chattime}.
 Toto uses patch-wise causal scaling, factorized time–variate attention, and pretrain on a large mixed-frequency corpus \cite{cohen2025observability}.
 Lag-Llama conditions on explicit lag covariates for portable zero/few-shot use \cite{rasul2023lagllama}.
 Time-LLM reprograms frozen LLMs with prompt/prefix tuning \cite{jin2024timellm}.
 MOMENT pretrains with masked patches on diverse corpora for frequency-agnostic transfer, and Chat-Time discretizes series for multimodal text-conditioned forecasting \cite{goswami2024momentfamilyopentimeseries, wang2025chattime}.